Anholt in Winter: Denmark’s most remote dark sky island

 Then you’re already in the right pace for your first proper night under the sky.

-Who enjoy visiting Anholt in winter?
+Who actually enjoys Anholt in winter?

 If you want a dark-sky trip with a bit more built-in structure, it can be worth reading a few alternatives on Trippers Terminal and comparing what you actually want.
 Bettmeralp, for example, is a very different winter environment, but it gives you a sense of how another kind of night-sky trip can feel when you pair it with a mountain setting: Bettmeralp in Winter.
 Scotland is another option if you want night skies plus a wider range of places to stay and eat: Scotland.